CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 This exercise demonstrates how Copilot can streamline your data science tasks, making it easier to build and refine models.

-- [ ]  Tick this box to indicate Copilot Data Science Experience is complete.

 ===

 # Exercise 4 - Power BI visualization + PBI Copilot